brianleroux/xui/README.md

 Changelog
 ---
+_oct 16, 2009_

+- Modified xhr method to have same behaviour as html method.

+_july 31, 2009_

+- Changed xhr params, the second param can now be a callback function OR an options object.
+- Added hasClass Method - New method to Style object.

 _july 22, 2009_

-- exposed xui to the global namespace in order to make xui extandable
+- Exposed xui to the global namespace in order to make xui extandable

+_april 13, 2009_

+- Make changes to the core selector element to take an element, coma list or array or elements/selectors
+- Added add Method - Adds more elements to the origional selector set.
+- Added reduce Method - Removes duplicate array elements
+- Removed Private Method and Fixed has and not, they both pass the spec now.
+- Added Array Remove - By John Resig (MIT Licensed)

+_march 13, 2009_

+- Added has Method - Modifed the origional Element list
+- Added not Method - Modifed the origional Element list

+_feb 07, 2009_

+- Fixed bug in DOM Regex related to attributes (wrap)

 _feb 04, 2009_

 - started scriptdoc
 - added Dom.html method alias shortcuts for: inner, outer, top, bottom and remove

 _jan 30, 2009_